XFinger/bfriend/README.md

 ## Usage

-Run the bfriend generator `rails g bfriend`.
+Run the bfriend generator `rails g bfriend -t --api`.
 This will generate a friendship model, a migration, add routes & associations to your user model and generate a friendship controller suitable for use in an API.

 If you are using  the gem for a ruby on rails project, run `rails g bfriend -t --ror` .